oracle-livelabs/database/xmldb/relational2xml/relational2xml.md

 ## Introduction

-Estimated Time: 20 minutes
+Estimated Time: 10 minutes

 ### Objectives
 In this lab, you will learn:
--	Generating XML data from relational data
+-	How to generate XML data from relational data

 ### Prerequisites
-- Be logged into your Oracle Cloud Account.
-- Go to the SQL worksheet in Database Actions.
+- Be logged into your Oracle Cloud Account and have access to the SQL Worksheet in Database Actions.

 ## Task 1: Generate XML data from relational tables

 We have learned how to generate relational data from XML content in Lab 4.
-In this lab, we will generate XML content from relational data.
+Now we will do the reverse and generate XML content from relational data.
 In many ways, it will be useful.
 Just for example, you can send data from relational tables as a response to an application’s request in XML format.
 Let’s see how to achieve that.

 First, we will create two relational tables and then populate them with some sample data.